 Q. Does the Ivy INVESTED 529 Plan offer estate-planning benefits?

-A. Contributions to an Ivy InvestEd 529 Plan account are generally excluded from the donor's taxable estate for federal tax purposes (assuming the donor is not the beneficiary).
-Thanks to the annual $14,000 gift tax exclusion ($28,000 in the case of a married couple), it is possible for grandparents, other relatives and friends to contribute substantial amounts to an account without incurring any gift tax.
+A. Contributions to an Ivy InvestEd 529 Plan account are generally excluded from the account owner's taxable estate for federal tax purposes (assuming the donor is not the beneficiary).
+Thanks to the annual $15,000 gift tax exclusion ($30,000 in the case of a married couple), it is possible for grandparents, other relatives and friends to contribute substantial amounts to an account without incurring any gift tax.
 An election can be made (on the federal gift tax return) to spread up to $75,000 ($150,000 for married couples) to each beneficiary and spread the contribution over five years for gift tax purposes, as long as they do not make additional contributions to the same beneficiary during that five-year period.
 Please remember that if the contributor dies before the end of the five-year period, the portion of the gift allocable to the years remaining in the five-year period would be in the contributor’s estate for federal estate tax purposes.
 Consult a CPA or other tax advisor regarding the impact of gift, estate, and other tax consequences.

 Q. If a person is invested in another 529 plan, can he/she transfer the account to an Ivy INVESTED 529 Plan?

 A. Yes, transferring from one 529 plan to another requires completing a 529 Plan Transfer Request Form.
 The account owner may generally roll over an account without limit if the new account appoints a new designated beneficiary.
 In addition, the account owner may roll over an account with the same designated beneficiary one time during a 12-month period.3

 Q. Are the Ivy INVESTED 529 Plan investments guaranteed?